slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 "All tyranny begins with the desire to coerce others for the greater good." (...)
 "The road to socialism via inflation: Print money, crash the reserve currency, destroy savers and force them into inflated assets.
 Asset inflation leads to inequality.
 Demonize asset holders and tax the nominal gains, thereby confiscating the real value of the assets."
 -- Naval Ravikant [1974]*

-> *"Politics is not the art of the possible.
-It consists in choosing between the disastrous and the unpalatable."
--- John Kenneth Galbraith *

-> *"The more you have to define freedom the less freedom you have."
--- Alexander Bickel *

-> *"A right is not what someone gives you; it’s what no one can take from you."
--- Ramsey Clark *

 ### On democracy